leoschleier/rws/README.md

 # rws

-A web server written in Rust.
+Rust Web Server, a web server written in Rust.